-My brick & mortar store (252 main St) closed 6 years ago.
+My brick & mortar store (252 Main St) closed in 2009.
 My hectic schedule (as a baker and traveling culinary writer) no longer allows open hours at my warehouse on 15 Jane Street.
 It is now just my writing office and storage.
-Please visit the online shop for all your New York book needs.
-My secure shopping cart is http://www.hopefarmbooks.com and sometimes says I have a book when I don't (and vice versa) but if you order it I'll let you know right away if I can deliver it.
+Please email me to inquire about and to order any titles listed on this site. firstname.lastname@example.org and I'll let you know right away if I can deliver it.

 Specializing in New York Books since 1959

 Table of Contents ** Lighthouses ** New Releases

 The site index, directory or whatever you call it, I call the Table of Contents

 Most pages are a "static" list of books - for the most up-to-date info: